Josh Ramsay: Marianas Trench

-Ramsay formed the band Marianas Trench in 2001 and released their first self-titled EP, which contained songs that would appear on their limited edition video single, the Say Anything EP, their second EP Marianas Trench, and debut album Fix Me.
+Ramsay formed the band Marianas Trench in 2001 and released their first self-titled EP the following year.
 The band later signed with 604 Records, through the assistance of owner Chad Kroeger and co-owner Jonathan Simkin.
+Their debut studio album Fix Me was released on 3 October 2006.

+Their second studio album Masterpiece Theatre was released on 24 February 2009, and debuted at No. 4 on the Canadian Albums Chart, selling 5,000 copies in its first week.

-Ever After, the third studio album from Marianas Trench, went gold in its first week.
-The first single on the album, entitled "Haven't Had Enough" was released in July 2011, and reached the No. 1 spot on iTunes Canada Top of the Charts and Pop Downloads.
+Ever After, the third studio album from Marianas Trench, was released on 21 November 2011.
+It was certified triple-platinum by Music Canada in January 2025.
+The first single from the album, entitled "Haven't Had Enough" was released in July 2011, and reached the No. 1 spot on iTunes Canada Top of the Charts and Pop Downloads.
 On April 22, 2013, at the annual Juno Awards, Marianas Trench won the 2013 Juno Award for Group of the Year.

-On October 23, 2015, their fourth album, Astoria, was released.
-This album includes the singles "One Love", "This Means War", "Who Do You Love", "Shut Up and Kiss Me", and "Astoria".
+On 23 October 2015, their fourth studio album, Astoria, was released.
+This album includes the singles "One Love", "This Means War" and "Who Do You Love".
+The story-theme album was recorded in Josh's home.
 In 2017, they released "Rhythm of Your Heart".
-The story-theme album was recorded in Josh's home.

-On March 1, 2019, their fifth album, Phantoms, was released, including singles such as "I Knew You When", "Only the Lonely Survive", and "Echoes of You".
+On 1 March 2019, their fifth studio album, Phantoms, was released, including singles such as "I Knew You When", "Only the Lonely Survive", and "Echoes of You".
 The band uses the idea of closely linked emotions attached to love and death throughout the album.

+The group released their sixth studio album, Haven on 30 August 2024.